Ernesto likely to reach hurricane strength, hit Mexico's Yucatan

 The Belize government declared a state of alert and urged residents on vulnerable islands to move inland and those in flood-prone areas to seek shelter.

-Ernesto was centered about 225 miles (365 km) east-northeast of Honduras' Roatan Island and had picked up speed slightly to churn west-northwest at 12 miles per hour (20 kph), according to the Hurricane Center's 2:00 a.m.
-EST advisory.
+Ernesto was centred about 225 miles (365 km) east-northeast of Honduras' Roatan Island and had picked up speed slightly to churn west-northwest at 12 miles per hour (20 kph), according to the Hurricane Centre's 2:00 a.m.
+EST (8:00 a.m.
+British time) advisory.

 Heavy rains fell over coastal regions in Honduras, including Colon, Islas de la Bahia, Gracias a Dios and Atlantida.